muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 outline offset will give some space between the box and outline and we can also use offset-8, and outline-dotted, dashed etc.,

+Lec 17.
+Opacity and Box shadow we can give shadow by shadow-lg, xl, sm etc.,, shadow-red-600/60 will give shade.

+Lec 18.
+Flex box with Tailwind CSS